 Complications in the memory system can occur from supporting strides greater than one.
-In our earlier example, we saw that unit stride memory accesses could proceed at full speed if the number of memory banks was at least as large as the bank busy time in clock cycles.
+In Chapter 5 we saw that memory accesses could proceed at full speed if the number of memory banks was at least as large as the bank busy time in clock cycles.
 Once nonunit strides are introduced, however, it becomes possible to request accesses from the same bank more frequently than the bank busy time allows.
 When multiple accesses contend for a bank, a memory bank conflict occurs and one access must be stalled.
 A bank conflict, and hence a stall, will occur if